albertjimrod/Data-science-projects/01 Python/00-Profitable App Profiles for the App Store and Google Play Markets/README.md

 ## Project Description.

-As a data analyst working for a company that **only build free apps to download and install** available on Google Play and in the App Store, our main source of revenue consists of in-app ads.
+We're working as data analysts for a company that builds free Android and free iOS mobile apps, our main source of revenue consists of in-app ads.
+This means that the number of users of our apps determines our revenue for any given app — the more users who see and engage with the ads, the better.

-This means that the number of users of our apps determines our revenue for any given app, therefore the more users who see and engage with the ads, the better.
+Our goal for this project is to analyze data to help our developers understand what type of apps are likely to attract more users.

 ## Table of Contents.